danielrosendo/academy/docs/concepts.md

 ## Managers

-A [`Manager`][academy.manager.Manager] combines an exchange and one or more launchers to provide a single interface for launching, using, and managing agents.
+An [`Manager`][academy.manager.Manager] combines an exchange and one or more launchers to provide a single interface for launching, using, and managing agents.
 Each manager has a single mailbox in the exchange and multiplexes that mailbox across handles to all of the agents that it manages.
 This reduces boilerplate code, improves communication efficiency, and ensures stateful resources and threads are appropriately cleaned up.